The Complete List of High Progesterone Symptoms in Women

 This pressure may lead to abnormal changes in hormone production or enzyme metabolism.

-This cause of high progesterone is usually accompanied with excess levels of fatigue and other symptoms that may indicate you have adrenal fatigue or cortisol level abnormalities.
+This cause of high progesterone is usually accompanied by excess levels of fatigue and other symptoms that may indicate you have adrenal fatigue or cortisol level abnormalities.

-Studies have proven this to be the case.
+Studies have shown this to be the case.
+(7)

 Stress leads to both high progesterone AND high cortisol and both of these hormones may contribute to weight gain and other symptoms.

 If you aren't sure where to start I've also included some basic recommendations below: